Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

-Using comp_algorithm device attribute one can see available and currently selected (shown in square brackets) compression algorithms, or change the selected compression algorithm (once the device is initialised there is no way to change compression algorithm).
+Using comp_algorithm device attribute one can see available and currently selected (shown in square brackets) compression algorithms, or change the woke selected compression algorithm (once the woke device is initialised there is no way to change compression algorithm).

 Examples::